 This means we haven’t focused on building features for open source repositories, and our customers have had trouble sharing build results with collaborators or have even resorted to using different services.
 You’ve asked us for a long time to provide better support for public projects, and we’re happy to announce some features in that line today.

-Naturally, all of our features are available to open source customers:
+All of our features are available to open source customers:

-We have a nice mechanism built-in for saving and uploading build artifacts.
+- We have a nice mechanism built-in for saving and uploading build artifacts.

-You can SSH into our builds to figure out what’s gone wrong, when your tests do fail. :)
+- You can SSH into our builds to figure out what’s gone wrong, when your tests do fail. :)

-Our infrastructure scales up automatically, so you should never experience any busy times or queueing times due to others.
+- Our infrastructure scales up automatically, so you should never experience any busy times or queueing times due to others.

+If you are building a bigger open-source project and need more resources, let us know how we can help you!
 We’re going to iterate on this, so set up your OSS repos on CircleCI, and let us know what you think!